Leave of absence (LOA)

 - Military service

-- Academics—sequenced courses not offered for upcoming term, reconsidering major, academic struggles or lack of direction, etc.
+- Academics—sequenced courses not offered for upcoming term, reconsidering major, academic struggles or lack of direction, studying abroad, etc.

 - Career opportunities